 The Category field is defined in 9.4.1.11 (Action field).

-The Organization Identifier field contains (#4065)an organization identifier assigned by the IEEE and is specified in 9.4.1.29 (Organization Identifier field).
-The order of the Organization Identifier field is described in 9.2.2 (Conventions).
+The Organization Identifier field contains (#4065) the identity of the entity that has defined the content of Vendor Specific element (see 9.4.1.29 (Organization Identifier field) for a description of the Organization Identifier field contents and length).

 The Vendor Specific Content field contains vendor-specific field(s).
 The length of the vendor specific content in a (#4065)Vendor Specific Action and Vendor Specific Protected Action frame is limited by the maximum allowed MMPDU size.